amitlpande/tomcat-9-fips/README.md

 # Enabling FIPS for Tomcat using Bouncy Castle

 There are two way we can enable FIPS for Tomcat.
-The steps below use Bouncy Castle as the JCA/JCE provider.
+The steps below use Bouncy Castle as the FIPS compliant JCA/JCE provider. (https://www.bouncycastle.org/fips-java/)

 ## 1. By changing the JRE configuration: